EtorArza/SupplementaryPaperRVCompare/README.md

-All of these figures are generated with
+Figures 3-6 are generated with:

 ```bash
 python3 plot_examples_for_figures3456.py